Your carpeted floor may not be as grippy as you think when it comes to placing an area rug over carpet.

 Double-sided carpet tape

 Double-sided carpet tape is like the duct tape of the rug world – it’s strong and sticky on both sides, and you can use it to hold your area rug in place on top of your carpet.
+It’s a quick and easy way to make rugs non-slip.

 Basically, you cut the sticky tape to size, stick one side to the underside of your area rug, and the other side to your carpet.
 It’s like magic – your area rug stays put and you don’t have to worry about tripping over it or having to constantly adjust it.